-- Select Rule-based assignment as the Master page scenario.
+- Select Team or panel page as the Master page scenario.

-- Go to the Assignment section of the Master page.
+- Go to the Event types and assignment section of the Master page.

 - Select the Event types that you want to offer in your Master page.

-- Under Primary team member, choose the User's Booking page.
-The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications and third-party integrations.
+- Under Booking assignment, choose the User's Booking page.
+The Booking assignment determines who owns the calendar event and the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications and third-party integrations.

 - Under Additional team members, select the Resource pool you previously created.